thekarlbrown/ChangeTheWorld/README.md

 pushing/pulling favourites upvote/downvote from server

-update selected on start based on IdeaPage so tags are selected and values are passed and leaderboard doesn't start on null
+update selected on start so leaderboard doesn't start on null

-for filters, have it so highlighting only occurs when you hit ok (not cancel)

 optimize sort algorithms change dataadapter containers new for minimum size and quickest content